 In automating production batch jobs, it would be very nice to know, at the MPE command level, whether today is a holiday (or yesterday or tomorrow).
-You can use to check for Sunday, but you can't use
+You can use

 '''

 if hpday = 1 then

-'''

-'''
+to check for Sunday, but you can't use

 if hpday = holiday then

 '''

+Using a first pass to generate a Suprtool command dynamically, then using that command in a second pass, is a powerful technique.
 Everyone has their own schedule of holidays.
 Here is how we cope with this problem in our backup job, using Suprtool to compare yesterday's date to a list of holidays for the year:

 '''

 !comment Occasionally the backup is not run.
 This is

 !comment usually because of holidays, when nobody is in the

 !comment office.
-The file SKIPDAYS.STREAMS.PROD contains a !comment list of holidays in YYMMDD ASCII format.
+The file SKIPDAYS.STREAMS.PROD contains a

+!comment list of holidays in YYMMDD ASCII format.
 Because

-!comment the backup job runs after midnight, it checks if
+!comment the backup job runs after midnight, it checks if !comment YESTERDAY's date is in the SKIPDAYS file.
+If it

-!comment YESTERDAY's date is in the SKIPDAYS file.
-If it !comment is, the SKIPTODAY JCW is set to 1.
+!comment is, the SKIPTODAY JCW is set to 1.

 !run suprtool.pub.robelle

 input skipdays.streams.prod

 define skipdate, 1, 6

-item skipdate, date, yymmdd
+item skipdate,date,yymmdd

+if skipdate = $today(-1)

 i f

-skipdate = $today(-1)

 output $null

-exit
+exit.

 !setjcw skiptoday = suprtooloutcount

 !if skiptoday > 0 then

 ! tellop --- Yesterday was a holiday.
 No Backup today.

 !else

-comment Insert the BACKUP commands here:
+! comment Insert the BACKUP commands here:

+! comment

 STORE, etc.

-comment

 !endif

 '''